CS-458: Introduction to Cryptography (Fall 2025)

 • Applications

-19 Hash functions I: Algorithms
+19 Hash functions II: Algorithms

 • SHA-1/2/3

-20 Hash functions II: Algorithms
+20 Hash functions III: Attacks

-21 Message Authentication Codes
+21 Message Authentication Codes and AEAD Slides

 22 Key Managment